department-for-transport-public/D-TRO/README.md

 Private Beta was launched on Tuesday 15 October 2024.
 Public Beta was launched on 24 September 2025.

 The D-TRO Team will issue v4.0.0 in the coming months.
-This is planned to be released in the Integration environment at the end of April 2026 and the Production environment at the end of May 2026.
+This is planned was released in the Integration environment on 30 April 2026 and will be released in the Production environment at the end of May 2026.

 See Issue #1 which contains full details of the v4.0.0 documentation and supporting artefacts.